Sell Backlinks The Right Way (and earn $3k+ per month)

 The truth is, website owners are making a killing from selling backlinks.

-Links are one of the number 1 Google ranking factors, and for that reason, they have now become a valuable commodity.
+Links are one of the number 1 Google ranking factors, and for that reason, they have now become a valuable commodity for people who are engaging in link building.

 This means that if you own a high-performing website, people are going to want a link from you.